You can also study this course:

 In our laboratory and computing workshops, you’ll use software and equipment that social scientists use in the field to present research data.
-You will use industry standard equipment as part of this programme to build your own experience on a range of professionally recognizable equipment.
+You will use industry standard equipment as part of these programmes to build your own experience using a range of professionally recognizable equipment.

-You can use our observation laboratory for the measurement of psycho-physiological responses using Biopac© as well as the activity of the cardiovascular system, brain, autonomic nervous system and more.
-Our Tobii eye tracking equipment and HTC Vive, a virtual reality software tests what happens when conditions change, and the brain reacts.
+You can use our observation laboratory for the measurement of psycho-physiological responses using eye trackers as well as the activity of the cardiovascular system, brain, autonomic nervous system and more.
+You’ll use our eye tracking equipment and virtual reality software to test what happens when our local conditions change, and how the brain reacts to those changes.

 What will I study?

 As part of BPS accreditation, you will study a core of psychology which is designed to set you up with the foundational knowledge needed in the profession.
 Some of the optional modules we provide in the course are tailored to give you a pathway into several popular psychology careers.